Collective Arbitrage and the Value of Cooperation: Introduction

 \subsection{Collective Arbitrage}

-Since each agent $i=1,\dots,N$ is allowed to invest only in a subset of the available assets $(X^1,\dots,X^J)$, we define, similarly to the notion of the set $K$, the market $K_i$ of agent $i$, that is the space of all the possible time-$T$ payoffs that agent $i$ can obtain by using admissible trading strategies in his/her allowed investments and having zero initial cost. \\ Inspired by \cite{Buhlmann} we consider the set of all zero-sum risk exchanges

-and the set $\mcY$ of possible\slash allowed exchanges We stress that even if the overall sum is $P$-a.s. equal to $0$, each components $Y^i$ of $Y \in \mcY$ is, in general, a random variable.
-If $Y^i$ is positive on some event, agent $i$ is receiving, on that event, from the collection of the other agents some (positive) amount of cash.
-So $Y \in \mcY$ represents the amount that the agents may exchange among themselves with the requirement that the overall amount exchanged is equal to zero.
+Since each agent $i=1,\dots,N$ is allowed to invest only in a subset of the available assets $(X^1,\dots,X^J)$, we define, similarly to the notion of the set $K$, the market $K_i$ of agent $i$, that is the space of all the possible time-$T$ payoffs that agent $i$ can obtain by using admissible trading strategies in his/her allowed investments and having zero initial cost. \\ We consider the set of all zero-sum risk exchanges and the set $\mcY$ of possible\slash allowed exchanges We stress that even if the overall sum is $P$-a.s.~equal to $0$, each components $Y^i$ of the vector $Y \in \mcY$ is in general a random variable.
+If $Y^i$ is positive on some event, agent $i$ is receiving, on that event, from the collection of the other agents the amount $Y^i$ of capital.
+If $Y^i$ is negative on some event, agent $i$ is providing, on that event, to the collection of the other agents the amount $Y^i$ of capital.
+So $Y \in \mcY$ represents the capital that the agents may exchange among themselves with the requirement that the overall amount distributed is equal to zero.
+To implement a risk exchange $Y \in \mcY$, the agents agree at the initial time by a binding agreement to exchange at terminal time $T$ the capital amounts implied by $Y$.

 A \emph{Collective Arbitrage} is a vector $(k^1, \dots , k^N)$, where $k^i \in K_i $ for each $i$, and a vector $Y =(Y^1, \dots, Y^N) \in \mcY$ such that